Application to the NDEB Equivalency Process

 3. Credential verification

 All required documents are subject to the NDEB’s credential verification process.
-This process takes about 12 weeks from the time all the required documents are received.
+This process starts when all the required documents are received.

 As documents are moved through the credential verification process, the status of each document is updated in your online profile.
 When all of the required documents are accepted, you will receive an email indicating that your application has been approved, and you will be eligible to register for the Assessment of Fundamental Knowledge (AFK).

 You can view the status of your documents by logging on to your online profile.

 When a document does not meet the requirements for credential verification you will receive notification by email.
 The email will outline what you need to do to complete the application.

 When documents are submitted incorrectly, it delays the credential verification.
 Review the Required Documents carefully to ensure your documents meet the necessary criteria.